Inflation in theories with broken diffeomorphisms: PHENOMENOLOGY OF TDIFF SLOW-ROLL

 On the other hand, the tensor-to-scalar ratio can be likewise obtained, however, we shall remark a few nuances for this goal before.
 As we saw in section \ref{sec:TDIFF FRAMEWORK}, the total action is $S=S_{EH}+S^{\rm cov}_\phi$, which means that the gravitational sector does not feature directly the symmetry breaking down to TDiff.
-Thus, the Diff results for the tensor perturbations \cite{Mukhanov:2005sc,Baumann:2022mni} should still hold true, so we are able to write the power-spectrum as
+Thus, the Diff results for the tensor perturbations \cite{Mukhanov:2005sc,Baumann:2022mni} should still hold true.
+However, there is a stronger reason that supports this fact.
+Recalling the equation \eqref{eq:deltaTij} of the perturbed EMT, we point out the dependence $\delta\tensor{T}{^i_j} \propto\tensor{\delta}{^i_j}$, that is, the anisotropic stress certainly vanishes, since no residual contribution from the covariantizing field $A_\mu$ enters the transverse-traceless sector at linear order.
+As a result, the transverse-traceless sector should then decouple from the matter perturbations exactly as in the standard Diff case.
+Consequently, we are able to write the power-spectrum as in the Diff theory

 where now the amplitude is

 and the tensorial index reads

 The tensor-to-scalar ratio is defined as the quotient between the scalar and tensorial amplitude at the same pivot-scale.
 Combining expressions \eqref{eq:As} and \eqref{eq:AT}, we can write: